SURYA-LAMICHANEY/ExtremeLy/README.md

 ## Dependencies
    evt package will be downloaded with ExtremeLy package itself, threshmodeling is not required as it requires R environment to run its functionalities.
 Those R dependencies have been removed in ExtremeLy.
 We still need to install skextremes before we can use ExtremeLy.
-   Scikit-extremes (skexremes) also has a dependency called lmoments3 which needs to be installed.
+   Scikit-extremes (skextremes) also has a dependency called lmoments3 which needs to be installed.
 These two libraries can be installed this way:

       pip install git+https://github.com/OpenHydrology/lmoments3.git